Loading your recommendations…

 105 E. Chapel Hill St.

-If you're craving a flavorful wood-fired brussel sprouts or lemon meyer specialty pizza, you have to visit Pizzeria Toro.
-Check out their assortment of Italian wines, and then treat yourself to their house cannoli filled with ricotta, mascarpone, and chocolate.
+If you're craving a flavorful wood-fired Brussels sprouts or meyer lemon specialty pizza, you have to visit Pizzeria Toro.
+Check out their assortment of Italian wines, don't miss the kale salad (one of Durham's most popular dishes), and then treat yourself to their house cannoli filled with ricotta, mascarpone and chocolate.

 Pop's Backdoor South